dubiacc/website/articles/en/annulments/index.md

 For non-Catholics who married civilly, the canonical form does not apply: as the Church does recognize "natural marriages", if the above points (full consent, freedom to marry, procreation, until death do us part) are respected in the form.

-Meaning: a non-Catholic (or a Catholic who was never) who marries outside the Church civilly, then converts later, is validly married, even if the rite wasn't Catholic.
+Meaning: a non-Catholic who marries outside the Church civilly, then converts later, is validly married, even if the rite wasn't Catholic.

 ## Valid marriages cannot be undone

-The primary ends of marriage, which defines the marriage **contract**, is merely procreation.
+The primary end of marriage, which defines the marriage **contract**, is merely procreation.
 That's it.
-However,
+If secondary ends such as "love" (often confused with "lust" or romantic feelings or emotional fulfillment) or "unity of the spouses" is the measure, then marriage becomes invalid the moment feelings fade - or, according to the modernist writings "Theology of the Body" (JPII) isn't being "lived out" to someone's satisfaction ("you didn't do the dishes enough").

-If "love" (often confused with "lust" or romantic feelings or emotional fulfillment) or "unity of the spouses" ("you didn't do the dishes enough") is the measure, then marriage becomes invalid the moment feelings fade - or, according to the modernist writings "Theology of the Body" (JPII) isn't being "lived out" to someone's satisfaction.
 This is a Gnostic redefinition, not a Catholic one.

 Obviously, marriage can have secondary ends (romance, love, charity), but, as we see in ["Is Natural Family Planning Catholic?"](/en/nfp), the very moment that